yasserfarouk/negmas/docs/overview.rst

    -  **common** Provides common interfaces that are used by all other modules.
-   -  **generics** Provides a set of types and interfaces to increase the representation flexibility of different base modules.
    -  **helpers** Various helper functions and classes used throughout the library including mixins for logging.
    -  **inout** Provides functions to load and store XML Genius domains